gamblinflanagan/Web_Template/README.md

 * click Run and Debug
 * click Flask in the dropdown menue
 * ctr+click the link `http://127.0.0.1:5000/` in the terminal
+* or run command in terminal `python -m flask run`

 ### To push code to github